matthewnewell/CMMI-1.3-AI-Orchestration/README.md

-# BetterStrongerFasterCheaper (BSFC)
+# BetterStrongerFasterCheaper

 *"Gentlemen, we can rebuild it.
-We have the technology.
-We have the capability to make the world's first bionic Rails architecture."*
+We have the technology."*

 **BetterStrongerFasterCheaper** is a Ruby on Rails reference implementation designed to demonstrate CMMI model framework. **CMMI Version 1.3 Staged Representation** was the last good CMMI model IMO.
 I built this app around 2015 with the help of some very talented and kind members of [Indy Hackers](https://www.indyhackers.org/) community.